bdusell/singularity-tutorial/README.md

 this is that you can install new ones without re-building the image, and you can re-use the image for multiple projects.
 The `.sif` file is smaller too.

 When you're done, you can test it out by submitting a GPU job.
+If you look at the script, you will see that we replace the `python3` command with `pipenv run python`, which runs the program inside the environment that Pipenv manages.

 ```bash
 bash submit-gpu-job-version-3.bash